-11. SUBSEQUENT EVENTS
+11. SIGNIFICANT EVENT

-Subsequent to the year end, on March 11, 2020, the World Health Organization characterized the outbreak of a strain of the novel coronavirus ("COVID19") as a pandemic which has resulted in a series of public health and emergency measures that have been put in place to combat the spread of the virus.
-The duration and impact of COVID19 are unknown at this time.
+On March 11, 2020, the World Health Organization characterized the outbreak of a strain of the novel coronavirus ("COVID-19") as a pandemic which has resulted in a series of public health and emergency measures that have been put in place to combat the spread of the virus.
+The duration and impact of COVID-19 are unknown at this time.
 It is not possible to reliably estimate the impact that the length and severity of these developments will have on the financial results of the Foundation in future periods.
 The Foundation continues to closely monitor and assess the impact on operations.